JvanKatwijk/qt-dab/README.md

  * "https://wiki.myriadrf.org/Lime_Suite".

 For installing the support software for the Adalm Pluto I followed the instructions on

  * "https://wiki.analog.com/university/tools/pluto/users"

+Note that Ubuntu releases provide libraries for supporting the Pluto.

 Building an executable for Qt-DAB: a few notes